shivannis/xandr-docs-public/xandr-docs/articles/monetize/device-type-targeting-ali.md

 ---
-Title : Device Type Targeting
-Description : To access device type targeting options, expand the ms.date: 10/28/2023
-Targeting section of the line item setup.
-By default, your line items will target the following physical
+title : Microsoft Monetize - Device Type Targeting description : Learn how to access Device Type Targeting options in this page. ms.date: 10/28/2023
 ---

-# Device Type Targeting
+# Microsoft Monetize - Device type targeting

-To access device type targeting options, expand the Targeting section of the line item setup.
-By default, your line items will target the following physical device types, which correspond to `device_type_targets` in the <a href="xandr-api/profile-service.md#ProfileService-DeviceTypeTargets" class="xref" target="_blank">Profile Object</a> associated to the line item, as well as to the Device Type dimension in <a href="invest_invest-standard/device-analytics-report.md" class="xref" target="_blank">Device Analytics Reporting</a>.
+To access device type targeting options, expand the **Targeting** section of the line item setup.
+By default, your line items will target the following physical device types, which correspond to `device_type_targets` in the [Profile Object](../digital-platform-api/profile-service.md) associated to the line item, as well as to the Device Type dimension in [Device Analytics Reporting](../invest/device-analytics-report.md).

 - **Desktops**
   - corresponds to `pc` in the profile api service